rgaglian/ai-playgroud/onsiteinstructions.md

 <img width="3832" height="2098" alt="Screenshot 2025-08-19 at 19 02 35" src="https://github.com/user-attachments/assets/68720d49-eb87-4cc0-bd5e-8265215410fe" />

-## Windows users:
+### Instructions Windows users:
   1- Open Power Shell as an Adminstrator

-  2- Go to your ai-agent-playground folder:
+  2- Go to your ai-agent-playground folder if you are not already there:
   ```bash
    cd ai-agent-playground
   ```